ylee73/MoodStates/README.md

 ## Simple State Machine
-#### by Scott Kildall
+#### by Ashley Lee

 ### Overview
-This is a template for a simple state machine that goes between five states
+This is an application of the Simple State Machine template using five mood pngs.

 ### Modifying the Template